linaarroyo/Musicfy/README.md

 # MusicfyReactApp
 Musicfy is a desktop application that implements React JS, Electron JS, Firebase and SASS.
-Music player application created for educational purposes.
+Musicfy is a music player application created for educational purposes.

 By working on this project I:
 * Learned how to use React JS, Electron JS for desktop apps